NRP Afonso de Albuquerque (1934)

 NRP Afonso de Albuquerque was a warship of the Portuguese Navy, named after the 16th-century Portuguese navigator Afonso de Albuquerque.
-She was destroyed in combat on 18 December 1961, defending Goa against the Indian Armed Forces Annexation of Goa.
+She was destroyed on 18 December 1961, defending Goa against the invading Indian Armed Forces Annexation of Goa.

 The ship was the first of the Afonso de Albuquerque class, which also included NRP Bartolomeu Dias.
 These ships were classified, by the Portuguese Navy, as avisos coloniais de 1ª classe (1st class colonial aviso or sloop) and were designed to maintain a Portuguese naval presence in the Overseas territories of Portugal.
-They had limited capacity to combat other surface vessels, as they were intended, mainly, to support amphibious operations and troops on land.
+They had limited capacity to fight other surface vessels, as they were intended, mainly, to support amphibious operations and troops on land.

 After the Second World War, the Afonso de Albuquerque-class ships were reclassified as frigates.
 In her career Afonso de Albuquerque served mainly in the Indian and the Pacific Oceans, protecting the Portuguese territories of Mozambique, India, Macau and Timor.

 History

 1936 mutiny

 On 8 September 1936 the crews of Afonso de Albuquerque and the destroyer Dão mutinied while anchored in Lisbon harbour.
 Opposed to the Salazar dictatorship's support of the Nationalists rebels against the pro-government Republicans in the Spanish Civil War, the sailors confined their officers and declared their solidarity with the Spanish Republic.
-As the ships were leaving the Tejo estuary they were fired upon by the batteries from the forts and both Afonso de Albuquerque and Dão received direct hits and were grounded.
-Some of the sailors were killed while trying to flee, but most of the sailors were arrested and sent to the penal colony of Tarrafal in Portuguese Cape Verde.
-After the mutiny was put down the government claimed that the sailors had prepared to sail to Spain in order to assist the Spanish Republic.
+As the ships were leaving the Tejo estuary they were fired upon by the batteries from the forts and both Afonso de Albuquerque and Dão received hits and were grounded.
+Some of the sailors were killed while trying to flee, but most of them were arrested and sent to the penal colony of Tarrafal in Portuguese Cape Verde.
+After the mutiny was put down the government claimed that the sailors had prepared to sail to Spain to assist the Spanish Republic.

 RMS Nova Scotia

 On 28 November 1942, Afonso de Albuquerque was in Lourenço Marques (Maputo) when the German submarine U-177 torpedoed and sank the British troop ship Nova Scotia off the coast of Natal Province, South Africa.
-Nova Scotia had 1,052 people aboard, most of them Italian prisoners of war or civilian internees, but in accordance with the Laconia Order that Admiral Dönitz had issued two months previously, U-177 left the scene without rescuing survivors.
-Instead the German Befehlshaber der U-Boote (BdU) requested help from the Portuguese authorities, who sent Afonso de Albuquerque to the scene.
+Nova Scotia had 1,052 people aboard, most of them Italian prisoners of war or civilian internees, but in accordance with the Laconia Order that Admiral Karl Dönitz, Befehlshaber der U-Boote (BdU) had issued two months previously, U-177 left the scene without rescuing survivors.
+Dönitz requested help from the Portuguese authorities, who sent Afonso de Albuquerque to the scene.
 The ship reached the position the next day, by which time survivors who were in the water had either drowned or been eaten by sharks.

 Five survivors fired a distress flare and were rescued by the ship.
 The next day Afonso de Albuquerque found herself surrounded by hundreds of floating corpses.
-In all the ship rescued 130 Italian internees, 42 guards, 17 crew members, three military and naval personnel, one DEMS gunner and one passenger.
+The crew rescued 130 Italian internees, 42 guards, 17 crew members, three military and naval personnel, one DEMS gunner and one passenger.
 858 people were lost: 650 Italian internees, 96 crew members, 88 South African guards, 10 DEMS gunners, eight military and naval personnel, five passengers, and Nova Scotia's master.